-Subtract line 28 from line 20, and enter the amount on line 29 - this is the amount you owe the State of Alabama.
+Subtract line 28 from line 20 and add line 30, and enter the amount on line 29 - this is the amount you owe the State of Alabama.

 Pay the full amount by check or money order payable to the "Alabama Department of Revenue."
-On your payment write your social security number, your daytime telephone number, and "2021 Form 40NR," and remit your payment with Form 40V.
+On your payment write your social security number, your daytime telephone number, and "2023 Form 40NR," and remit your payment with Form 40V.